Advanced Tutorial

 file.
 The third column is optional and can be 1 or -1, determining the UpDown when adding the result into the _SelectPoints.txt

-You can check the provided file pick_batch.txt
+Check the provided file pick_batch.txt

 .
 Now, close MPicker's GUI and run:

-Mpicker_epicker_batch.py --model model_epicker.pth --fin pick_batch.txt --out out_result --add_cls 2 --overwrite --dist 6
+Mpicker_epicker_batch.py --model model_epicker.pth --fin pick_batch.txt --out out_result --add_cls 2 --overwrite \

-You can set other parameters such as --thres
+Set other parameters such as --thres

 , --gpuid